 The decisions that we make about our pregnancy and childbirth journeys can shape our experiences, health and lives, as well as those of our families.

 But many of those decisions are complex, confusing and overwhelming.
 They are often made harder by the fact that we live in a world full of information, options and opinions, which aren’t all woman-centred.

 What’s Right For Me?
 Making decisions in pregnancy and childbirth explains the different perspectives and approaches that people take towards childbirth.
 It offers tips, tools and ways of thinking that will help you find the path that’s right for you.

 “This is a wonderful book.
 I love its chatty style and real respect for women’s rights.” – Beverley Beech, Formerly Hon Chair, Association for Improvements in the Maternity Services.

 The very first version of this book was first published as a booklet in 2002.
-Since then, Sara has written about many of the topics covered in the book and the latest edition was published in 2018.
-It’s now up to dat with
+Since then, Sara has written about many of the topics covered in the book and the latest, fully updated and significantly expanded, edition was published in 2018.

 “I know that women and families and birth professionals really appreciate my books on topics like induction and group B strep.But I also realised that still we needed something different.
 Something that looked in more depth at issues like risk.
 A book that would serve as a signpost and a guide to help women and families all their consider birth-related decisions.
 So this book contains friendly but in-depth discussions and loads of tools and ways of thinking.
 I hope it will help people better understand the landscape and the options that they have.” – Sara Wickham